SurmannJonas/Image_Processing_API/README.md

 - GET /api/images/resize: Resizes an image and saves it to disk.
 Accepts query parameters `filename`, `width`, and `height`.
 Returns the resized image.

 ## Tests
-To run the tests, use the following command: `npm test`
+To run the tests, use the following command: `npm run test`

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: